Course

 Means of assessment

-Evaluation will be carried out in accordance with the Douglas College Evaluation Policy.
+Assessment will be in accordance with the Douglas College Evaluation Policy.
 The instructor will present a written course outline with specific evalution criteria at the beginning of the semester.
-Evaluation will include the following:
+Evaluation will be based on:

 Resource project 15-30%